ravaioli/solarpunk-mandala/appendices/S-symbiotic-commonwealth-mesh.md

 8.  **Sale, K.** (1985). *Dwellers in the Land: The Bioregional Vision*.
 Sierra Club Books. *(On organizing human society around ecological regions rather than arbitrary political borders)*.
 9.  **Case Study: The Autonomous Administration of North and East Syria (AANES).** *(A contemporary, large-scale experiment in democratic confederalism)*.
 10. **Case Study: Barcelona's "Decidim" Digital Democracy Platform.** *(A real-world example of open-source, municipal-level participatory democracy software)*.
+11. **Ince, A.** (2012). *In the Shell of the Old: Anarchist Geographies of Territorialisation*.
+Antipode. *(Academic analysis of how autonomous spaces function as prefigurative territories within the state)*.
+12. **Bollier, D. & Helfrich, S.** (Eds.).
+(2019). *Free, Fair and Alive: The Insurgent Power of the Commons*.
+New Society Publishers. *(Detailed patterns for commoning, relevant to building functional counter-institutions)*.
+13. **Knapp, M., Flach, A., & Ayboğa, E.** (2016). *Revolution in Rojava: Democratic Autonomy and Women's Liberation in Syrian Kurdistan*.
+Pluto Press. *(A detailed study of a contemporary, large-scale dual power project evolving through similar phases)*.

 ---